KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 If you want titles to overlay other footage, you put title clips on video track 1 and have the other footage on video track 2.
 You also need to retain the affine transition that is automatically added to the title clips if you want the footage visible underneath.

-To create a title, choose :menuselection:`Add Title Clip` from the :ref:`project_menu` or from the Right-Click menu in the :ref:`project_tree`
+To create a title, choose :guilabel:`Add Title Clip` from the :ref:`project_menu` or from the Right-Click menu in the :ref:`project_tree`

 How to Save a Title
 -------------------

-Open the title in the  :ref:`project_tree` by double-clicking it or right-click then choose :menuselection:`Clip Properties`.
+Open the title in the  :ref:`project_tree` by double-clicking it or right-click then choose :guilabel:`Clip Properties`.

 .. image:: /images/Title_clip_in_proj_tree.png